-CoralWatch uses the Coral Health Chart as a cheap, simple, non-invasive method for the monitoring of coral bleaching and the assessment of coral health.
+CoralWatch uses the Coral Health Chart, a simple, non-invasive method for the monitoring of coral bleaching and the assessment of coral health.
 In the field, users simply compare colours of corals with colours on the chart and record matching codes.
 In addition, we ask you to record coral type.